tmobile/magtape/README.md

 ### Break Glass Scenarios

-MagTape can be enabled and disabled on a per namespace basis by utilizing the `k8s.t-mobile.com/magtape` label.
+MagTape can be enabled and disabled on a per namespace basis by utilizing the `k8s.t-mobile.com/magtape` label on namespace resources.
 In emergency situations the label can be removed from a namespace to disable policy assessment for workloads in that namespace.

 If there are cluster-wide issues you can disable MagTape completely by removing the `magtape-webhook` Validating Webhook Configuration and deleting the MagTape deployment.